About SA Community Foodies

 The SA Community Foodies program today

-As of June 2014, the SA Community Foodies program continues to be funded by SA Health but is now managed by UCWB in partnership with UCWCSA and ac.care.
+From June 2014, the SA Community Foodies program has continued to be funded by SA Health but is now managed by UCWB in partnership with UCWCSA and ac.care.

 Foodies are active across a number of sites around the state.
-Recruiting and training of new foodies will begin again this year.
+Recruiting and training of new foodies occurs across the state.
 The SA Community Foodies is managed by a Statewide Leader with Foodie Coordinator positions in metro and country locations to support and train foodie volunteers.